Ken Thaiday Snr: Early life and influences

 Thaiday was born in 1950 on Erub, of the Meriam Mir people of Torres Strait Island.

 Thaiday's father, Tat Thaiday, was a cultural leader, choreographer, songwriter and gardener, and dhari played an important role in the traditional Torres Strait Islander ceremonies in Ken's youth.
 He has said that dance is very important to him, and that his father was one of the best choreographers.

 Thaiday attended school on Thursday Island until he was fifteen, when he and his family settled in Cairns in Far North Queensland, Australia.
 He worked for Queensland Rail for over ten years, and also in the mining industry in the Pilbara in Western Australia.
 The experience in assembling and dissembling machinery later influenced his sculptures with moving parts.

 Beliefs and community activities

-Thaiday leads and participates in many important community events in the Islands, such as The Coming of the Light (when Christianity arrived on Erub in the form of the London Missionary Society in 1871), holding the position of Chairman for five years.
+Thaiday leads and participates in many important community events in the Islands, such as The Coming of the Light as well as holding the position of Chairman for five years.
 He is deeply religious and attributes the inspiration for and development of his creative works to God.
 His works often feature painted depictions of Kernus, the landing place of the missionaries, and the church on Erub.

 He has also mentored many Torres Strait Island artists, and is passionate about passing on his keep knowledge and understanding of the sea and Islander traditions and culture, which includes deep connections with animals.